SJSUFall2019-CMPE272/ProjectGroup-23/README.md

 Technology Stack (Tentative):-

 Evolutionary Algorithms (Genetic Algorithm, Particle Swarm Optimization), Dynamic Programming, Node, React ,AWS (EC2, ECS) , Docker, Database (MongoDB/Cockroach DB)

-3) Project Title: Identification of Pneumothorax from Chest X-Ray Images

-Description:

-Pneumothorax is a disease in which the lung collapses.
-It occurs when air enters beetween chest wall and lungs resulting in increased pressure over lungs and making it collapse.
-It can be caused due to blunt chest injury, or damage from lungs disease.
-The symptoms of this disease is chest pain and shortness of breath.
-Severe condition of of pneumothorax can be life-threatening.

-The goal of the project is to recognise the condition of patient, classify and segment the disease by giving an input of chest X-ray.
-The AI algorithm will distinguish between pneumothorax x-ray images and normal lung images.
-It will also segment out the portion with the affected disease.
-Currently, the radiologists manually scans the images to determine the presence of disease.
-Our goal is to create a software that helps the radiologists to scan multiple images at an higher pace and it can also help the patient to check the same for themselves.

-Technology Stack:
-ReactJS, Python, FastAI, Pytorch, Cloud based server(IBM Cloud/ AWS)